MrAhile/K8s-CKA/5-Storage/static-pv.md

 6. Make sure the PVC if bound to the PV

-7. Create a pod named *www*, with a single nginx container based on nginx:1.20.
+7. Create a Pod named *www*, with a single nginx container based on nginx:1.20.
 Use the PersistentVolumeClaim as a volume and mount it in */usr/share/nginx/html*.
-Where is this pod scheduled ?
+Where is this Pod scheduled ?

 8. Create the file *index.html* containing the string *hello* in */tmp/data/* on worker1

 9. Send a request to the nginx container and make sure you get the content of the previous file

-10. Delete the pod, the pv and the pvc.
+10. Delete the Pod, the PV and the PVC.
 Also remove the /tmp/data folder on worker1

 ## Documentation